donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Document the process via which data are converted into published results.
 2. Provide a digital platform for collaborators to contribute to and review good scientific practices.

-In a _Research Documentation Collection_ (RDC), information will be collected that may be relevant for evaluating good scientific practice.
+In a _Research Documentation Collection_ (RDC), information will be collected that may be relevant for evaluating good scientific practices.
 However, this protocol does not specify any scientific integrity rules, nor does it include measures to enforce conformity with such rules.

 This protocol involves both required (9.2) and recommended (9.3) operating procedures.